Toto245/Toto245.github.io/README.md

 ----------------------------------------------------------------------------------------------------
 ### Conclusion
 We were able to obtain our preliminary equations of motion through calculations.
 From coding with matlab we were able to get root locus, plots and transfer functions all running.
+We were also able to build a mostly working model in copelia sim even though we were provided a model.
+In the end we were not able to get matlab and simulink to interact with eachother or run a simulation of the pendulum.
 ----------------------------------------------------------------------------------------------------
 ### Appendix A